 There aren’t many ways to stop water from freezing, but there are a few.
-You can place any light source at least 15 blocks from the area with the water or you can build some sort of structure over it so that the sunlight doesn’t shine on it.
-If you don’t want to do either of those, then just don’t build in an area where the water freezes.
+You can place any light source at least 15 blocks from the area with the water or build some structure over it so that the sunlight doesn’t shine on it.
+If you don’t want to do either of those, just don’t build in an area where the water freezes.

-There are a couple of reasons why you might want to stop the water from freezing.
-You might want to build a farm in an area that is cold.
-You might also have a well with unlimited water that you fill your buckets with.
-There are many other reasons but it is important to keep that water liquid because it is essential to whatever you need.
+You might want to stop the water from freezing for a couple of reasons.
+You might want to build a farm in a cold area.
+You might also have a well with unlimited water to fill your buckets.
+There are many other reasons, but keeping that water liquid is important because it is essential to whatever you need.

 How to stop water from freezing

 Freezing water can be very annoying when you need to go through and replace all the ice with water after the fact.
-You want to have it so that the ice never forms and you don’t ever have to replace it if it freezes.
-There have been times that these methods have glitched and the ice still forms, but it is extremely rare.
+You want to have it so that the ice never forms, and you don’t have to replace it if it freezes.
+There have been times when these methods have glitched, and the ice still forms, but it is extremely rare.

-You should always have buckets on hand just in case it does happen though.
-There aren’t many ways to stop water from freezing, but these methods are enough for you not to get annoyed with it actually happening.
-No matter if you have some sort of garden or well these methods work extremely well for what you need them for.
+You should always have buckets on hand, just in case it happens.
+There aren’t many ways to stop water from freezing, but these methods are enough for you not to get annoyed.
+Whether you have a garden or well, these methods work extremely well for what you need them for.

 Here are the main ways to stop water from freezing in Minecraft: